p4u/p4u.github.io/about.md

 - GNU/Linux expert
 - Networking expert
+- Hacker of computers, things and technology in general
-- Hacker and free culture lover
+- CyberPunk, OpenSource and Free Culture lover
-- Crypto-Anarchist and BitCoin lover
+- Crypto-Anarchist and BitCoin enthusiast
 - Python, Lua and C are my logic languages
 - Arduino and electronics enthusiast
-- I like tools and technology, in general
 - Activist and life's lover
-- I like to give talks, discuss, learn and help people to understand things
+- I like to discuss about any topic, learn and help people to understand things
-- Hater of Faceb00k, Whats4pp, Twitt3r, 1nstagram and more...
+- Hater of Faceb00k, Whats4pp, Twitt3r, 1nstagram and the Big Brother conspiracy

 ### About the academia
 I amb a computer Enginyer graduated on 2011 in the Polytechnic University of Barcelona (UPC).
 In addition on 2014 I finished a Master focused on Free Software in the Open University of Catalonia (UOC).